Solution · Leak Detection

 A small drip on Friday is a closed school on Monday.

 Water leaks are the cheapest hazard to catch and the most expensive one to miss.
-Pulse-counter meters running 24/7 spot out-of-hours flow the moment it starts — and where automated isolation valves are installed, the loop closes itself before maintenance even arrives.
+Pulse-counter meters running 24/7 spot out-of-hours flow the moment it starts — and humidity sensors catch what a meter can't, flagging a room that runs damper than its neighbours, often the first sign of water getting in after heavy rain.
+From there the loop closes: a task goes to the right person and is chased until it's signed off, and where automated isolation valves are installed the system can shut the flow itself.

 Three capabilities, one feed.